brtrost/palo-alto-fw-code-example/README.md

   retkey.py

    This file can be 'import'ed and retrieves a API key from the user's home directory in .panconfkeystore.
-Can be useful so one doesn't have to store API keys a program.
-The source file can be changed and is expecting text in the '<ip>:<apikey>' format with one per line.
+Can be useful so one doesn't have to store API keys in a program.
+The source file can be changed and is expecting text in the '< ip > : < apikey >' format with one per line.
 This file is the PAN-C API key storage location.

      try:
          import retkey